Karel-industries/NumKa/README.md

 }
 ```

-This `fn` and its body will be compiled into an equivalent karel-lang function with a name resembling `MY_FUNC<CL-NONE-TH[hash value]>` which will be visible in your catalogue.
+This `fn` and its body will be compiled into an equivalent karel-lang function with a name resembling `MY_FUNC` which will be visible in your catalogue.

 > [!note]
-> If you can't see your functions in your compiled output file, see Implicit Usage and check if your functions meet the requirements.
+> If you can't see your functions in your compiled output file, see [Implicit Usage](#implicit-usage) and check if your functions meet the requirements.

-After you define a `fn` in your source, a `fn` can be called using their name with *or* without brackets `()` (brackets are later used for Templates)
+After you define a `fn` in your source, a `fn` can be called using their name with *or* without brackets `()` (brackets are later used for [Templates](#template-support))

 ```
 fn triple_step {